zaiisao/Documentation/en/Voice/cloud_proxy_web.md

 Agora Web SDK v2.5.1 or later supports the cloud proxy.
 Before proceeding, ensure that you prepare the development environment.
 See [Integrate the SDK](../../en/Voice/web_prepare.md).

-1. Contact support@agora.io and provide the information on the regions using the cloud proxy, the concurrent scale, and network operators.
+1. Contact support@agora.io and provide your App ID, and the information on the regions using the cloud proxy, the concurrent scale, and network operators.

 2. Add the following test IP addresses and ports to your whitelist.